 Book: Mustalahti, I. and Agrawal, A. (eds).
 2021.
 Responsibilization in Natural Resource Governance.
 Publications of University of Eastern Finland.
 Reports and Studies in Social Sciences and Business Studies No 15.
 Joensuu, Finland ISBN: 978-952-61-3821-3

 Direct link: https://erepo.uef.fi/handle/123456789/26111

-In this session selected articles of the publication are presented by their authors and commented by Prof. Arun Agrawal.
+In this session selected articles of the publication are presented by their authors.

 The publication constitutes part of the Responsive Natural Resources Governance Research Group’s international collaboration at the Faculty of Social Sciences and Business Studies, University of Eastern Finland.
 Its articles have been published in Responsibilization in Natural Resources Governance, a special issue of the Forest Policy and Economics journal.
 In these 10 articles, we describe how local governments, citizens and various actors participate in ever more diverse ways in natural resources governance.
 For example, decentralised models of natural resources governance have created new opportunities for participation, improved decision-making and increased transparency.
 However, we have taken a critical look in examining the phenomenon of responsibilization in natural resource governance and its linkage with neoliberal economic policy aimed at privatising state assets, reducing financial regulation, and replacing political activities with market forces.